jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 Tyler comes down the stairs at that moment, and there's a beat of awkwardness before he just smiles.

 "Finally," he says, and his tone is genuine.
-"Now maybe Price will stop moping during practice."
+"Now maybe Hayes will stop moping during practice."

 "I don't mope," Ethan protests.

 "You absolutely mope."

 We settle into studying after that, but it's different now.
 Better.
-Ethan helps me with a calc problem, his arm along the back of the couch behind me.
+Ethan helps me with a calc problem, his arm along the back of the couch behind me, his fingers occasionally playing with my hair in a way that makes it impossible to concentrate.
 I explain a physics concept to Tyler, and there's no tension, just friends helping friends.

 Around 8:30, Jordan's mom brings down pizza—apparently she's decided we need feeding—and we take a break to eat.